-Toni Brancatisano grew up in Melbourne Australia as one of four children and the younger of twins, and graduated as a Registered Nurse from The Royal Melbourne School of Nursing in 1993.
+Toni Brancatisano grew up in Melbourne Australia as one of four children and the younger of twins.
+She graduated as a Registered Nurse from The Royal Melbourne School of Nursing in 1993.

 In 1995, Toni travelled to London on a working holiday, intending to nanny 2 year old triplet girls for 6 months.
-The 6 months became almost 3 years, but the inevitable expiration of her VISA meant that Toni had to reluctantly leave London.
-She spent three months travelling to La Jolla in San Diego where she worked as a prep chef in a friend’s Italian restaurant.
+The 6 months became 3 years, but the inevitable expiration of her VISA meant that Toni had to reluctantly leave London.
+From May 1998, Toni spent three months in La Jolla, San Diego where she worked as a prep chef in a friend’s Italian restaurant.

 In August, 2008 Toni arrived in Tuscany for what she thought would be a ‘final summer abroad before returning to Australia’. (she is yet to return).
 Her love of cooking, and especially baking and cake decorating, meant that a hobby of making creative cakes for her children’s birthdays slowly become a little business as people started ordering cakes for birthdays, weddings and special events.